mdjmplugin/mobile-dj-manager/readme.txt

 <li>and more - fully customisable</li>
 </ui>
 </li>
-<li>This update notice!
-For all future updates, this page will provide you with an overview of changes</li>
 <li>Added option to mark balance as paid in event editor view</li>
 <li>Added the MDJM menu icon to Contracts &amp; Email Templates menu items to make them easier to identify</li>
-<li>Added last login column to client table</li>
 </ul>

 = 0.9.2 =